Skip to content

 1. Open the IP Fabric GUI in your browser.

-2. Click the lock icon in the browser’s address bar and download the entire certificate chain:
+2. Click the Lock icon in the browser’s address bar and download the entire certificate chain:

 Google Chrome: Connection is secure → Certificate is valid → Details → Export… → Base64-encoded ASCII, certificate chain